Whaling in Iceland

 You can read more about Iceland's history of whaling in more depth

-According to a 2005 research report, it was estimated that the domestic market for minke whale meat in Iceland would be in the range of only 5 to 15 tonnes a year at most.
-However, due to marketing campaigns, the amount of minke whale meat being consumed in Iceland appears to be rising.
-A poll conducted by Capacent Gallup in Iceland for the conservation groups INCA/IFAW in 2006 indicated that only 1.1% of Icelandic households eat whale meat weekly; by 2010 some 5% of Icelanders said that they eat whale meat.
+Consumption of minke whale meat in Iceland has fluctuated in recent years.
+A 2005 research report estimated that the domestic market for minke whale meat in Iceland would be in the range of only 5 - 15 tonnes a year.
+A 2006 poll by Capacent Gallup in Iceland indicated that only 1.1% of Icelandic households eat whale meat weekly.
+Following an aggressive marketing campaign by the government, a follow-up poll in 2010 revealed an increased figure of 5% of Icelanders said that they eat whale meat on a regular basis.

 Iceland has also been working on new applications for whale products.
 This is detailed in the WDCS Report "Reinventing the Whale".